-As explained, one can employ Grover search-based techniques to explore trees of any density and shape; Yet in many cases using Grover can be significantly slower than by employing the quantum backtracking strategy, or even classical search.
-The reason is due to that fact that while the query complexities of classical and quantum backtracking depend on the tree size, the efficiency of quantum search based on Grover is bounded by the maximal number of branches that occur in any path from root to the leaf of the tree.
-As we will show later, the branching number is also vital in space complexity analyses. \begin{definition}[Maximal branching number] Given a tree $\mathcal{T},$ the maximal branching number $br(\mathcal{T})$ is the maximal number of branchings on any path from root to a leaf.
+One can employ Grover search-based techniques to explore trees of any density and shape.
+Yet in many cases using Grover can be significantly slower than by employing the quantum backtracking strategy, or even classical search.
+While the query complexities of classical and quantum backtracking depend on the tree size, the efficiency of quantum search based on Grover is bounded by the maximal number of branches that occur in any path from root to the leaf of the tree.
+The branching number is also vital in space complexity analyses. \begin{definition}[Maximal branching number] Given a tree $\mathcal{T}$, the maximal branching number~$br(\mathcal{T})$ is the maximal number of branchings on any path from root to a leaf.
 If a sub-tree $\mathcal{T}',$ is specified by its root vertex $v$, with $br(v)$ we denote $br(\mathcal{T}')$. \end{definition}

-Here is a sketch of how Grover's search would be applied in tree search leading to the query-complexity dependence on branching numbers.
+Here is a sketch of how Grover's search would be applied in tree search leading to the query complexity dependence on branching numbers.
 For the moment, we assume that all the leaves of the tree are at distance $n$ from the root; this can be obtained by attaching sufficiently long line graphs to each leaf occurring earlier.
 This may cause a blow up of the tree by at most a factor of $n$, but this will not matter in the cases where trees are (much) lager, i.e.~exponential.
-The trees we discuss are characterized by the backtracking functions specifying the local tree structure described in Section~\ref{sub:backtracking-search-trees-SAT}.
-Accordingly, we combine the branching heuristic and the reduction rule in three functions: A function $ch2(v,b)$, which takes on input a vertex $v$, and returns one of the children, specified by the bit $b$, a function $ch1(v)$ which returns the single child if $v$is forced, and a function $chNo(v)$, which returns whether $v$ has zero, one or two children.